Raycosine/Quandle/README.md

 #Credits
 Game design & coding & UI & background music: Raycosine.
-The game is also uploaded to my github page: http://raycosine.github.io/Quandle.html and on itch.io: https://raycosine.itch.io/quandle.
+The game is also uploaded to my github page: http://raycosine.github.io/Quandle.html and on itch.io: https://raycosine.itch.io/quandle. (mobile friendly)
 Use SOWPODS as the word list (not all words are English words!!)
 Fonts (public domain) & sound effects (under CC0 license) are from the Internet.
 Detailed info can be found on the index page.

 # How to play